VyvaHart/MandelbrotGL/README.md

 ### Prerequisites

-- A modern web browser with WebGL2 support (e.g., Chrome, Safari).
+- A standard web browser with WebGL2 support (e.g., Chrome, Safari).
 - To view the application locally, you can use:
   - **GitHub Pages**: Access the application directly through this repository’s GitHub Pages link.
   - **http-server**: Run a local development server with Node.js.